 Download the script from the link you received by email, and install it to a secret folder with an obfuscated name.
 Your server should also not be set to provide directory lists.

-Do not install Search Replace DB to the root folder or in WP’s own folder hierarchy or you risk all sorts of potential problems.
+Do not install Search Replace DB to the root folder or you risk all sorts of potential problems.
 Just don’t.
 It must run in its own folder.

 The code is supplied under the GPL V3 and is fully open source.
 Do be aware that this means people can change this code and offer it up, and that other versions may be worse… or better.
 It is code for developers, by developers, and you should only use code from sources you trust.